sharmaeklavya2/blog-source/content/posts/latex-tips.md

 are readable.</figcaption>
 </figure>

+### Use cleveref

+Always `\usepackage{cleveref}`.

+Name your references such that it's possible to know what kind of thing it is: theorem, definition, section, figure, etc.
+Preferably do this by using a prefix: `thm:`, `defn:`, `sec:`, `fig:`, etc.
+Don't use different prefixes for theorems, lemmas, observations, claims;
+use `thm:` for all of them (otherwise there's no point in using `cleveref`).

 ### Multi-file projects and makefile

 Suppose your document is split into multiple files, where the top-level file is called `main.tex`,